PeARSearch/PeARS-fruit-fly/datasets/README.md

     python prepare_datasets.py

-It may take a few minutes to download and pre-process the datasets.
-After finishing, there will be three folders created in this **datasets** directory with respected to three datasets.
+The process may take a few minutes.
+After finishing, there will be three new folders created in the **datasets** directory, containing the necessary data.

-## How to create the Wikipedia dataset
+## How to re-create the Wikipedia dataset

 If you are curious about how the Wikipedia dataset was created, please take a look at the **create_Wiki_dataset.ipynb** notebook.
 It contains the procedures to create the ready-to-train Wikipedia dataset, which includes truncated articles from Wikipedia.